Updated on February 6, 2:38 p.m. (GMT+8): Added links to more One Piece live-action news and features.

 One Piece live-action release date

-The producers have not yet revealed the official release date for the One Piece live-action series.
+One Piece live-action will premiere exclusively on Netflix in 2023.
 Eiichiro Oda hinted at what seems to be a detailed and thorough production in his most recent handwritten update.

 “It’ll take a bit more time to get this show done,” Eiichiro Oda said.
 “But we’ll continue to do our best to deliver a show that we’re confident will be enjoyed by everyone around the world!”